Friedrich Heer

-Friedrich Heer (10 April 1916 – 18 September 1983) was an Austrian historian born in Vienna.
+Friedrich Heer (10 April 1916 – 18 September 1983) was an Austrian cultural historian, writer, journalist, and prominent left-wing Catholic intellectual of the postwar period.
+He was born and died in Vienna.

 Early life

-Heer received a PhD at the University of Vienna in 1938.
+From autumn 1934, he studied history, art history, and German language and literature at the University of Vienna.
+In 1935, Heer spent time studying in Riga, Königsberg in Prussia, and Berlin, and in 1936 he completed the preparatory course at the Institute for Austrian Historical Research.
+In 1938, he received a PhD in philosophy with a thesis on the intellectual history of the Middle Ages.
 Even as a student, he came into conflict with pan-German historians as a staunch opponent of National Socialism.

 He was arrested for the first time on 11 March 1938 by the Austrian Nazis.
 He founded a small Catholic resistance group and sought to amalgamate into one organised band the Christians, communists and trade unionists against the Nazis.
 As a soldier, he later came into contact with the resistance group "Soldatenrat".

 Career

 From 1946 to 1961, he was the editor of the weekly magazine Die Furche [The Furrow], and in 1961, he was appointed chief literacy to the Vienna Burgtheater.
 He taught at the University of Vienna.
 Most of his books have been translated into several languages.

-He contributed The Medieval World: 1100-1350 (pub.
-1962) to the Weidenfeld and Nicolson History of Civilisation series.
+Heer was a historian of ideas, religion, and culture.
+As a historian, he was less of a tireless researcher of details in archives and more concerned with providing an interpretive and explanatory, often narrative, overview of specific events, eras, or individuals.
+Among other things, he devoted himself to the history of the Holy Roman Empire and its relationship to Europe.
+In his view, Charlemagne was the "father of Europe," whose empire shaped the structures of European history.
+For him, the 11th and 12th centuries, the era of the Salian and Hohenstaufen dynasties, were the decisive and formative period for the new Europe.
+The supranational Holy Roman Empire, in conjunction with the Habsburg Empire of Charles V, where "the sun never set," was a Europe of unity in diversity on a small scale.
+According to Heer, the "driving force of the Western world is its Christian core."